LEARNING MEDIA ASSESSMENT

 A reading and comprehension test can also help to identify the strategy used by the child in reading, and where inadequacies lie.

-A report on the efficiency and efficacy of the media or medium is given following the LMA.
+A report on the efficiency and efficacy of the media or medium is given following the Literacy Media Assessment (LMA).
 Recommendations will then be made on the learning medium for the child.
 Strategies to improve reading skills and speed will also be recommended where needed.